 These questions, in addition to outside pressures, are a part of the pragmatic decisions farmers face annually.
-This is why real costs are established as we start to build the partnership.
+This is why real costs are established as we start to build coffee origin partnerships.
 Then, any agreement to improve quality is firmly rooted in the costs the farmer incurs and the yield they produce.
-Blueprint directly perceives the value in improved quality and is committed regardless of result, because real costs were invested in the product.
+Blueprint directly perceives the value in improved quality.
+We are committed to our partnerships regardless of result, because real costs were invested in the product.

 Understanding the Fundamentals of Quality

 So, the immediate question to the above principle is to ask, “What if the coffee isn’t good enough?”
-Any collaboration must have clear goals and methods mapped out in order to gain a better understanding of fundamentals of quality.
-The fundamentals of quality need to be rooted in data that allow both parties to first understand the process then communicate how the process influenced the result.
-This quickly gets highly technical and involves infrastructure development.
+Any collaboration must have clear goals and methods mapped out.
+This results in a better understanding of fundamentals of quality.
+There is a need to root the fundamentals of quality in data.
+It should allow both parties to first understand the process, then communicate how the process influenced the result.
+This quickly gets technical and involves infrastructure development.
 Luckily, this analysis does not all need to occur at once.
-We see this as a process to build year-to-year and as connections between costs and quality are discerned.
-The extent of our investment can then be moderated according to need.
+We see this as a process to build year-to-year as connections between costs and quality are discerned.
+The extent of our investment can then be adjusted according to need.
 The idea is to work collaboratively to establish a baseline for quality and leave with a better understanding of how it happened.

 This helps establish a framework for the collaboration to grow and move forward.
-Most importantly, it allows the commercial relationship to move beyond pass/fail status and allows for a progressive partnership that grows on information.
-When both parties trust each other and understand the goals, the incentives are shared, the costs are shared, and the benefits are shared allowing the process to be mutually beneficial.
+Most importantly, it allows the commercial relationship to move beyond pass/fail status.
+Simultaneously, it allows for a progressive partnership that grows on information.
+When both parties trust each other and understand the goals, we share the incentives, costs, and benefits, therefore allowing a mutually beneficial process.